acraugh/pds4-context-products/README.md

 Here's a handy link directly to the right "New issue" button: [New issue](https://github.com/NASA-PDS/pds4-context-products/issues/new/choose).
 2. Select "New Context Product Request" for a new product or "Update Context Product Request" for a modification, and fill in the form that pops up.
-Include whatever details you have.
-Do check before raising the issue that someone else hasn't already made the same request by checking [the current issues list](https://github.com/NASA-PDS/pds4-context-products/issues).
+   - Do check before raising the issue that someone else hasn't already made the same request by checking [the current issues list](https://github.com/NASA-PDS/pds4-context-products/issues).
+   - Include whatever details you have.
+If you've already got a draft XML file, but are not planning to contribute to the repo by making the modifications yourself, you can paste the content of the XML file here and EN personnel will take care of it.
 3. Click the green "Create" button in the lower right corner of the form to submit the request.
 4. If you expect discussion, or want to get an email notice if someone comments, go back to [the current issues list](https://github.com/NASA-PDS/pds4-context-products/issues) and click on the title of the issue you just submitted.
 At the bottom of the right column, there is a "Subscribe" button.
-Click it to either subscribe or unsubscribe from notifications.
+Click it to subscribe or unsubscribe from notifications.

 If you are not planning to create or update the context product yourself, you're done (though you may be contacted to answer questions or review the product someone else creates for you).
-If you are planning to create/update the product yourself, read on.
+If you *are* planning to create/update the product yourself, read on.

 ### To Create a New Context Product